Cannabis (Hou Ma Ren)

 Meridians: Large Intestine, Stomach

-Key TCM Actions & Medicinal Uses: Moist Laxatives, Nourish and Moisten Intestines, Nourishes the Yin, Clear Heat and Promote Healing of Sores.
+Key TCM Actions & Medicinal Uses: Moist Laxatives, Nourishes and Moistens the Intestines, Nourishes Yin, Clears Heat, Promotes Healing of Sores

-Medicinal Uses: Constipation in the elderly and weak, aftermath of febrile disease, postpartum and cases of blood deficiency, mildly tonifies yin and primarily used in cases of yin deficiency with constipation, auxiliary herb for sores and ulcerations, taken orally or applied topically.
+Medicinal Uses: Constipation in the elderly and weak, aftermath of febrile disease, postpartum and cases of blood deficiency.
+Mildly tonifies Yin and is primarily used in cases of Yin deficiency with constipation, auxiliary herb for sores and ulcerations, taken orally or applied topically.

 Parts Most Frequently Used: Seeds, Leaves, Buds.
 Dried flower buds are “marijuana”; resin is “hashish,” with various extracts collectively known as “hashish oil.”
 Fibers used for hemp production.